-“The Philippine stock market reached a new high just today,” I told a friend whom I know began investing in the stock market last year.
+“The Philippine stock market has been going up lately,” I told a friend who began investing in the stock market last year.

 “Yeah, I heard,” he answered.

 “So, how are your investments doing?”
 I asked.

 “So why don’t you sound too happy about it?”
 I inquired, sensing the lack of enthusiasm in his voice.